Dr. Harold Leavitt biography, theory and books

 This is where he obtained his bachelor’s degree in 1943.
 Harold was, no matter what, driven to continue studying.
 After he finished his program at Harvard, Harold Leavitt immediately put in all effort to follow a master’s program.

 As a consequence, Harold applied at Brown University, another leading university in the United States, where Harold Leavitt later obtained his master’s degree.
-Earning his master’s degree was not enough for Harold Leavitt, because shortly after, he went to the Massachusetts Institute of Technology.
+Earning his master’s degree was not enough for Leavitt, because shortly after, he went to the Massachusetts Institute of Technology.
 It was in 1949 when Harold Leavitt earned a doctorate in industrial economics.

-Harold Leavitt started his career as a professor.
-In his time as a professor, Harold was additionally researching elements of management psychology.
+Leavitt started his career as a professor.
+In his time as a professor, he was additionally researching elements of management psychology.
 For example, he was continually researching personalities of leaders, how group members communicate with each other, how group decisions are made, and what the effects of hierarchical structures are on organizations as a whole.

 The performed research of Harold Leavitt was not executed solely by himself.
-During his time as a professor, Harold Leavitt closely collaborated with his exceptional students.
-As a result of the human resources, Harold Leavitt conducted experiments to test his findings.
+During his time as a professor, Leavitt closely collaborated with his exceptional students.
+As a result of the human resources, Leavitt conducted experiments to test his findings.

 His publications are published in textbooks but also in various academic journals and business presses, such as The Journal of Psychology, Harvard Business Review, California Management Review, Oxford University Press, and Journal of Consulting Psychology.